-Z. Nie et al., "Boost Integrated Push-Pull Rectifier with Power Factor Correction and Output Voltage Regulation using a New Digital Control Technique," Proceedings of the 26th Annual International Telecommunications Energy Conference, 2004, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+Z. Nie et al., "Boost Integrated Push-Pull Rectifier with Power Factor Correction and Output Voltage Regulation using a New Digital Control Technique," Proceedings of the 26th Annual International Telecommunications Energy Conference (2004, Chicago, IL), pp. 59-64, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.

 Electrical and Computer Engineering

 DC-DC Boost Rectifiers; DC-DC Power Convertors; Active Switches; Boost Integrated Push-Pull Rectifier; Capacitor Voltage Stress; Capacitors; Converter Control; Digital Control; Digital Control Technique; Inductor Current; Inductors; Integrated Converter; Power Factor Correction; Pulse Regulation Control; Real-Time Analysis; Rectifying Circuits; Voltage Control; Voltage Regulation; Algorithms; Computer Simulation; Control Systems; Electric Converters; Electric Power Factor; Mathematical Models; Switching Systems; Inductor Current; Pulse Regulation; Push-Pull Rectifiers; Sub-Integrated Converters; Electric Rectifiers

 © 2004 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.